Logistic map: Case when 3.44949 ≤ r ≤ 3.56995

 satisfies, so that solving this equation allows the values of x at the 4-periodic points to be found.
-However, equation (3-11) is a 16th-order equation, and even if we factor out the four solutions for the fixed points and the 2-periodic points, it is still a 12th-order equation.
+However, equation (3-11) is a 16th-order equation, and even if the four solutions for the fixed points and the 2-periodic points are factored out, it is still a 12th-order equation.
 Therefore, it is no longer possible to solve this equation to obtain an explicit function of a that represents the values of the 4-periodic points in the same way as for the 2-periodic points.